flamewave000/pia-web/README.md

     ...
   }
   ```
-- For the next set of instructions; if you are on Windows, use `pia-web.bat`, otherwise use `pia-web.sh` for Linux/Mac.
-I will refer to these two files as simply `pia-web*` for the commands below.
+- __NOTE: For the next set of instructions; if you are on Windows, use `pia-web.bat`, otherwise use `pia-web.sh` for Linux/Mac.
+I will refer to these two files as simply `pia-web*` for the commands below.__
-- To start the regular server, you can do so with the default settings.
+- To start the regular HTTP server, you can do so using the default settings.
 Simply double click or run from command line the `pia-web*` file.
 - _(Optional)_ __For HTTPS and Authentication__
-  - Update the SSL certificates.
-You can use the example ones that are already defined, but it is recommended you create a new set.)
+  - Open the `config.json` file in a regular text editor and find the `"enabled"` value.
+Change it from `"enabled": false` to `"enabled": true`.
+Save the file and exit.
+  - You can now launch the server as normal using the example SSL certificate included with the project, and the default password (which is `password`).
+But it is highly recommended that these be changed by following the next instructions.
+  - __Update the SSL certificates__
     - Do this by running the command and following the prompts for information: `pia-web* --gen-cert`
     - NOTE: Make sure to answer `y`es to the final question which will update the config to use the newly generated certificate.
+  - __Update Password__
     - Update the currently set authentication password using: `pia-web* --pass`
-  - Open the `config.json` file in a regular text editor and find the `enabled` value.
-Change it from `"enabled": false` to `"enabled": true`.
-Save the file and exit.
-  - Run the server as normal by calling/double clicking the `pia-web*` file.

 If you run into any issues, or have questions, just log a ticket in the [issues](https://github.com/flamewave000/pia-web/issues) section of GitHub and I'll try to get back to you quickly.